inbravo/java-to-scala/how-to-finish.md

 **Find Your Natural Study Cycle**

 * Book has 7 Milestones.
-Each Milestone takes almost consumes same amount of time
+Each Milestone consumes almost same amount of time
-* Review each Milestone and find the number of days, you can devote to finish a Milestone.
+* Review first Milestone and find the number of days, you will use to finish the Milestone.
 Call it **Study Cycle**
-* Example if 7 days is your **Study Cycle**.
+* For example if 7 days is your **Study Cycle**.
 All Milestones of this book will take 7 \* 7 = 49 days
-* Now the critical fact.
-We are Assuming tha **Your Plan will Fail** in most of the cases
+* Now the critical fact, We are Assuming tha **Your Plan will Fail** unless you are crazy monkey
+*

 **How to Finish This Reference Manual?**